sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ### Open the database and the resource manager again

-Now, that we have imported a first resource and persisted it in our binary-structure, we are able to open it again at any time (alternatively the single node `read/write-transaction` handle can be reused after issuing the commit).
+Now, that we have imported the first resource into SirixDB, we can reuse the read-write transaction after issuing the commit.
+Alternatively, we can open the resource manager again and start a new read-only transaction:

 ```java
 // Open the database.